 Because of that, the American population is going to four hundred million, maybe even higher in 2050.
 And over a third of those people, maybe one hundred and thirty million, will be post-1965 immigrants and their descendants.

 There has never been a situation in American history where immigration has had that kind of demographic impact.
 There has been nothing like it, it’s unique.

-The second point: we’re looking at a Immigrants are not growing out of the ground.
+The second point: we’re looking at a government policy here.
+Immigrants are not growing out of the ground.
 They’re coming because the government either deliberately lets them in, or chooses to turn a blind eye to them coming in illegally.
-Above all, immigration right now is determined by the 1965 Act, which was passed, as I say, as one of the here. reforms.
+Above all, immigration right now is determined by the 1965 Act, which was passed, as I say, as one of the Great Society reforms.

-Government policy is determinative as far as the level of immigration; as far as the, which are much lower than they have been historically—this is the first time that on average, immigrants are less skilled than Americans coming in—and, of course, as far as the racial and ethnic composition are concerned.
+Government policy is determinative as far as the level of immigration; as far as the skill level of immigrants, which are much lower than they have been historically—this is the first time that on average, immigrants are less skilled than Americans coming in—and, of course, as far as the racial and ethnic composition are concerned.

 Because what the

 1965 Act did was, it cut off immigration from

 The third point: there’s no economic advantage to this policy at all.